uwmadison-cs564/project-2/src/projects/2-page-cache/README.md

 git clone URL
 ```

+Alternatively, if you plan to host your code on GitHub, fork the repository into your own **private** repository.

-Navigate into the project directory.
+Then, navigate into the project directory.

 ```bash
 cd project